ATHLETIC TRAINER'S CORNER

 MODEL SCENARIO 1: VIVIAN O'TOOLE

 Vivian O'Toole is an athletic trainer at the high school level.
 She is covering a girls' basketball game when she is asked by the athletic director to help assist an 65-year-old patron who has just inverted her right ankle while walking down the bleachers.
 As Ms. O'Toole is walking over to the injured patron, a basketball player goes up for a shot and her legs are taken out from underneath her.
-The player falls to the court, hitting her head on the gym floor. ...
+The player falls to the court, hitting her head on ...